-For Systems Providing Surface water as a Source of Drinking water TABLE 6 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique (a) (Type of approved filtration technology used) In-line pressure filters Turbidity of the filtered water must: Turbidity Performance Standards (b) 1 - Be less than or equal to 0.1 NTU in 95% of measurements in a month. (that must be met through the water treatment process) 2 - Not exceed 1.0 NTU for more than eight consecutive hours.
+TABLE 6 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique ^(a) (Type of approved filtration technology used) In-line pressure filters Turbidity of the filtered water must: Turbidity Performance Standards (b) 1 - Be less than or equal to 0.1 NTU in 95% of measurements in a month. (that must be met through the water treatment process) 2 - Not exceed 1.0 NTU for more than eight consecutive hours.
 3 - Not exceed 5.0 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-95.7% Highest single turbidity measurement during the year 0.2 NTU Number of violations of any surface water treatment requirements None
+100% Highest single turbidity measurement during the year 0.1 NTU Number of violations of any surface water treatment requirements None

-- (a) A required process intended to reduce the level of a contaminant in drinking water. - (b) Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
-Turbidity results which meet performance standards are in compliance with filtration requirements.
+- (a) A required process intended to reduce the level of contaminants in drinking water. - (b) Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
+Turbidity results which meet performance standards in compliance with filtration requirements.